Head of Sudan's now-defunct military council sworn in as head of new sovereign council

-KHARTOUM (Reuters) - General Abdel Fattah al-Burhan, the outgoing head of Sudan’s military council, was sworn in as head of the newly-formed Sovereign Council in front of the head of the country’s judiciary.
+KHARTOUM (Reuters) - General Abdel Fattah al-Burhan, the outgoing head of Sudan’s military council, was sworn in on Wednesday as head of the newly-formed Sovereign Council in front of the head of the country’s judiciary.

+Burhan was dressed in military uniform at the swearing in ceremony, held at the presidential palace in Khartoum.
 The remaining 10 members of the Sovereign Council will be sworn in later on Wednesday.
 Prime Minister-nominee Abdalla Hamdok is also expected to be sworn in later in the day.

 Sudan completed on Tuesday the formation of the 11-member Sovereign Council that will run the country for a three-year transitional period until elections.